-1. Describe global patterns of human biological variation and identify their causes.

-- 2. Articulate why the concept of race does not adequately describe human biological variation. - 3.
+- 1. Describe global patterns of human biological variation and identify their causes. - 2.
+Articulate why the concept of race does not adequately describe human biological variation. - 3.
 Examine the cultural construction of race in science and in everyday life. - 4.
 Compare the American racial worldview to ways of viewing human diversity in other societies. - 5.
 Discuss racism at multiple levels of analysis and from a cross-cultural perspective. - 6.
 Articulate your own position within a racialized society

 INSTRUCTIONAL METHODS: This course consists of 16 modules.
-Each module typically consists of a series of lectures, readings, in-class activities, and a quiz.
-This format varies slightly in some modules.
-There are two exams (one mid-term and one-final) and a final digital storytelling project that requires students to plan and reflect on their personal experience of race.
+Each module typically consists of a series of lectures, readings, an activity, a quiz, and a small-group discussion; however, this format does vary slightly.
+There are two exams (one mid-term and one-final) and a final digital storytelling project that requires students to plan and execute a reflection on their personal experience of race.